 Leave your social media wishes in your Will

-Just like physical assets such as books, records and photo albums, the information we store online and what happens to it after death has become an interesting legal issue for estate planning lawyers like myself.
+Just like physical assets such as books, records and photo albums, the information we store online and what happens to it after death has become an interesting legal issue for estate planning lawyers.

-With millions of people on social media, we now store an enormous amount of content online.
+With millions of people on social media, an enormous amount of content is now stored online.
 Our virtual world has a much greater impact on our lives and it’s time to consider what happens to that content beyond our lifetime.

 Here are some tips on how to protect your digital legacy.